 Justin is the son of Steve and Cindy Manns of Sigel, PA.
 In 2014 Justin made the transfer to Trail Life and began his pursuit of the Freedom Award, and is now in Troop PA-1003 chartered by Center Hill Community Church in Knoxdale, PA. http://hopeatcenterhill.com

-He is the first Trailman from Troop PA-1003 to receive the Freedom Award, the seventh in the State of Pennsylvania, and the twenth-fourth Rangeman (first in the class of 2018) from the Northeast Region of Trail Life USA.
+He is the first Trailman from Troop PA-1003 to receive the Freedom Award, the eight in the State of Pennsylvania, and the twenth-fifth Rangeman (second in the class of 2018) from the Northeast Region of Trail Life USA.

 Some highlights of his Trail Life experience include being a member of the first 2015 National Summer Adventure Paintball Championship Team in Beckley, WV, attending the Equip 64 Training, serving as a staff member at the 2017 Summer Adventure in Glorietta, New Mexico and recently becoming an apprentice Rifle Instructor through the NRA.